 Alternatively, however, it can be configured to run when the differential pressure across the filter reaches a certain level.
 Once this level is seen, the pulse system turns on, cleans the filters and then turns off when a low differential pressure setpoint is met.

-The next area to be considered were the coalescers, which were experiencing serious issues.
-Coalescers are used to remove moisture from the air flow prior to it reaching the filter.
-If there is a lot of moisture in the air flow when it reaches the filtration stages, small moisture droplets combine with the dust and sand to create blockages and sudden increases in differential pressure.
+The next area to be considered was the coalescers, which were experiencing serious issues.
+Coalescers are used to remove moisture from the airflow prior to it reaching the filter.
+If there is a lot of moisture in the airflow when it reaches the filtration stages, small moisture droplets combine with the dust and sand to create blockages and sudden increases in differential pressure.
 The size of these droplets means they can also work their way into the matrix of the filter media and get stuck.
 Coalescers usually work to prevent this from happening by combining small moisture droplets to form bigger, heavier ones — many of which will then naturally fall out of the airflow.

 Unlike the traditional mat equivalents, the new synthetic media coalescers had been specifically designed to allow the sand and dust to pass through.
 The new units work by using a two-stage coalescence configuration.
 The first stage is a moisture separator with coalescing efficiency down to 50 microns.
 The second stage, a clearcurrent TS1000 coalescer, has 99 percent coalescing efficiency for droplets down to 10 microns but which has limited dust removal capability.
 It is this deliberate limitation of dust removal capability which avoids blockages and significantly reduces the maintenance overheads where high levels of both dust and moisture are present.
 The dry dust is then easily handled by the filtration system, to prevent it from damaging the turbine.